jocelo/phonebook/README.md

 This project has been created to follow along a basic react + redux course

-once cloned, please install all dependencies with
+once cloned just install all dependencies with

 `npm install`

-then just run the project
+then run the project

 `yarn start`